teliamogh7578/EVInsight_Dashboard/README.md

 ## Project Expo Purpose

-This dashboard was built to showcase how a traditional physics/electronics hardware prototype can be transformed into a modern software-assisted smart system.
+This dashboard was built to show how a traditional physics/electronics prototype can evolve into a smart software-assisted EV monitoring system.

 It demonstrates the combination of:

 * Physics concepts
 * Battery behavior analysis
 * Embedded systems
-* Real-world EV problem solving
+* EV usability improvements
-* Software dashboard development
+* Dashboard software development

 ---

 ## Status

-Prototype dashboard completed for Physics Project Expo.
-Hardware auto-sync integration planned next.
+Prototype dashboard built rapidly for Physics Project Expo demonstration.

+Not production-ready.
+Contains simulated data.
+May contain bugs.
+Future improved version planned.